 Check out all the new fall showsWhere are your baby plans now since you didn't win the $1 million?

-Last time, you said you were retiring from reality TV and you obviously un-retired.
+schedule!Last time, you said you were retiring from reality TV and you obviously un-retired.
 Are you going to make that same proclamation again?

 ] You know, never say never!Brendon:

 Rachel's the Michael Jordan of reality television.
 She'll retire every two years and then come back.

-Catch up on The Amazing Race All-Stars here.
+Catch up on The Amazing Race All-Stars here

 (Full disclosure: TVGuide.com is owned by CBS.)